OCA/stock-logistics-workflow/stock_lock_lot/README.rst

 or not.
 The default value can be set on the Product Category, in the field "Block new Serial Numbers/lots".
+Is possible to specify in a location if locked lots are allowed to move there.

 Configuration
 =============